APS-Networks/APS-One-touch/ReadMe.md

 # APS One Touch (AOT)

-One touch is a tool to install all required software and tools for setting up STORDIS Advances Programmable Switches (APS) series.
+AOT is an easy tool to setup APSN's switches.
+AOT configures BF2556X_1T and BF6064X_T with BF_SDE, BSP, SAL(Switch Abstraction Layer) and Stratum.
-This tools configures BF2556X_1T and BF6064X_T with BF_SDE, BSP, SAL(Switch Abstraction Layer) and Stratum To get the files required by installer contact STORDIS.
+To get the files required by installer refer [Required Software](#required-software) section below.

 Default input while execution i.e. when user just presses enter without any input appears in square braces i.e. '[n]' or '[do_nothing]'